benfrick/docs-portfolio/doc/portal/overview-doc-team.md

 - Tutorials
 - FAQs
 - Technical Reference Guides
+- Documentation templates

 We use a [Doc Lifecycle](https://confluence.nike.com/display/APID/Doc+Lifecycle+and+Definition+of+Done){:target="new-tab"} process to create and maintain content.

 ### <i class="fas fa-edit"></i> &nbsp;Edit the Docs

-Have content that is outdated or that needs to be edited for style and/or content?
-See the [Doc Style Guide](https://confluence.nike.com/display/APID/Tech+Docs+Style+Guide){:target="new-tab"} to learn about the writing standards we use.
+Have content that is outdated or needs to be edited for style and/or content?
+We will bring your existing documentation up to date using the [Doc Style Guide](https://confluence.nike.com/display/APID/Tech+Docs+Style+Guide){:target="new-tab"} writing standards.

 ### <i class="fas fa-upload"></i> &nbsp;Publish the Docs

 Do you have finished documentation and need help publishing it to the Commerce Docs site or creating a PDF?
 We can help!

-## How can we help you?

-Now that you know more about the services we provide, reach out to our team via Slack [#tech-docs](slack://channel?team=T0G3T5X2B&id=C6A18NT7W){:target="new-tab"} or [email](mailto:Lst-nde.docs@nike.com) to kick off the first phase of writing called Discovery.
-At your convenience, we will set up the first Discovery meeting to gain an understanding of your documentation needs.

-To learn what to expect throughout the writing process including how to prepare for the initial Discovery meeting, visit the [Doc Lifecycle and Definition of Done](https://confluence.nike.com/display/APID/Doc+Lifecycle+and+Definition+of+Done){:target="new-tab"} page in Confluence.

-We are looking forward to working with your team.
+### <i class="fas fa-shapes"></i> &nbsp;Templates for Docs

+Use Tech Docs-designed templates to help standardize your content.
+Check out the templates [here](/docs/portal/templates.html).

 ### <i class="fas fa-people-carry"></i> &nbsp;Contributing to the Docs

-If you want to edit existing or create new content yourself, here are the steps to take to publish your changes to the Commerce Docs site.
+If you want to edit existing or create new content for the Commerce Docs site yourself, here are the publishing steps.

-1. Notify the Tech Docs team what you will be contributing.
+1. Notify the Tech Docs team what content you will be contributing.
 Slack the [#tech-docs](slack://channel?team=T0G3T5X2B&id=C6A18NT7W) channel or use the feedback button available on every page on the site.
 Filling out the feedback form creates a Jira ticket on the API Docs board.
 2. Fork the [techdocs.site GitHub repo](https://github.com/nike-internal/techdocs.site){:target="new-tab"}.
 3. Install the [Jekyll](https://jekyllrb.com/docs/installation/) server to test your changes locally.
 See the [README.md](https://github.com/nike-internal/techdocs.site#readme) for instructions on how to run the Jekyll server.
 4. Make your documentation changes.
 First, create a meaningful branch name that explains the changes you are making.
 A good example of a branch name is "updating-checkout-to-v3".
 Your edits should be written in [Markdown](https://www.markdownguide.org/cheat-sheet/){:target="new-tab"} and follow the standards outlined in our
    [Doc Style Guide](https://confluence.nike.com/display/APID/Tech+Docs+Style+Guide){:target="new-tab"}.
 5. Submit your pull request.
 The Tech Docs team is assigned as PR reviewers by default.
-6. The team will work with you if your changes require revision.
+6. The Tech Docs team will work with you if your changes require revision.
 When everyone is satisfied with the changes, the team approves the pull request and merges them into the codebase.
 Your changes publish immediately to the Commerce Docs site.

+## How can we help you?

+Now that you know more about the services we provide and to whom we provide them, reach out to our team via Slack [#tech-docs](slack://channel?team=T0G3T5X2B&id=C6A18NT7W){:target="new-tab"} or [email](mailto:Lst-nde.docs@nike.com) to kick off the first phase of writing called Discovery.
+At your convenience, we will set up the first Discovery meeting to gain an understanding of your documentation needs.

+To learn what to expect throughout the writing process including how to prepare for the initial Discovery meeting, visit the [Doc Lifecycle and Definition of Done](https://confluence.nike.com/display/APID/Doc+Lifecycle+and+Definition+of+Done){:target="new-tab"} page in Confluence.

+We are looking forward to working with your team.